svalinn/DAGMC/_sources/usersguide/codes/openmc.rst.txt

 the entire geometry with a shell of finite thickness.
 Any geometric shape can be used, but a cubic shell is recommended to maximize performance.

-To create a containing volume, make two volumes in Cubit/Trelis with the same shape and same center with one slightly larger than the other, making sure that both bound the entire problem geometry.
+To create a containing volume, make two volumes in Cubit with the same shape and same center with one slightly larger than the other, making sure that both bound the entire problem geometry.
 Then, subtract the smaller one from the larger one.
 The result is a containing volume for the problem.